ENOT-AutoDL/lpcv-2023/inference/README.md

 # LPCV 2023 Challenge - ENOT Evaluation

 This repository should be cloned to a Jetson Nano for further inference.
-Trained model in .onnx format from [lpcv-2023-training](https://github.com/LPCV-org/lpcv-2023-training) repository should be moved to the root directory of this repository.
+Trained model in .onnx format from `training` directory should be moved to this directory.

 ## Requirements
 To setup the environment, refer to [this](https://github.com/lpcvai/23LPCVC_Segmentation_Track-Sample_Solution) repository

 ## Build TensorRT engine
 For model evaluation we use TensorRT for fast inference on device.
 For building TensorRT engine you can use script `tensorrt/build_engine.sh` where you should write pathes for input `model.onnx` and output engine `model.plan`.

 To build engine use the following command: